ReturnInfinity/BareMetal-OS/README.md

 - [Git](https://git-scm.com) - Version control software for pulling the source code from GitHub.

 Optional:
 - [mtools](https://www.gnu.org/software/mtools/) - Utilities to access DOS disks in Unix.
-This is only required if you plan on used UEFI.
+This is only required if you plan on using UEFI.

 In Linux this can be completed with the following command: